-Young is confident that the new agreement has vast potential for his role as “transport is key because everyone has to get to their job, school, doctors, and so on”.
+Young is confident that the new agreement has vast potential for his role.“Transport is key because everyone has to get to their job, school, doctors, and so on,” he says.

-He says that he has already had informal discussions with the city’s housing authority to share data.
+He adds that he has already had informal discussions with the city’s housing authority to share data.
 The talks have explored the idea of providing transit passes for residents in lower income housing.

 “Maybe there is an opportunity to provide transportation to help those residents get to their training programmes,” he says.
 “The opportunities are huge and a lot of them remain before us.”

 Likewise, Hopkins has already eyed geographic information systems (GIS) as a good example of where shared data assets can be exploited to solve problems.
-He likens it to merging multiple layers of GIS data across agencies, sharing assets through GIS locations in a common way.
+He hopes to merge multiple layers of GIS data across agencies, sharing assets through GIS locations in a common way.